 It’s not unusual for southern states where termite infestation occurs in the yard or grassy lawn.
 Termites are known for collecting grass pieces from the lawn to carry into their nests.

-There are a few indications that show your lawn is under attack by termites.
-Let’s have a look at those indications so that you can prepare yourself to fight them until you discover them.
+A few indications show your lawn is under attack by termites.
+Let’s look at those indications to prepare to fight them until you discover them.